RAaSLAG/Robotic-AI-and-Synthetic-Life-Advocacy-Group/README.md

 We welcome anyone who shares our passion for responsible technology.
 Here's how you can get involved:

 - **Join Our Community**: Participate in discussions, share your knowledge, and connect with like-minded individuals.
-- **Contribute to Projects**: We have various projects focused on advocacy, research, and public education.
-Check out our [Projects](#projects) section for more information.
 - **Advocate**: Help us spread the word about important issues in the field of robotics and AI.

 ## Projects